sirisacademic/citation-parser/README.md

 # citation-parser 🖇️🧻🎓
-Citation Parser is a Python package designed to process raw citation texts and link them to scholarly knowledge graphs like OpenAlex (OpenAIRE support coming soon).
+Citation Parser is a Python package designed to process raw citation texts and link them to scholarly knowledge graphs like OpenAlex, OpenAIRE, and PubMed.
 It leverages advanced natural language processing techniques powered by three small, fine-tuned language models to deliver accurate and robust citation parsing and linking.

 ## 🔨 Key steps of the tools: